Should I State or Should I Show? Aligning AI with Human Preferences: Structural Exercise

 In this section, we describe our structural exercise.
 For each subject, we estimate a constant relative risk aversion (CRRA) expected utility model with a logit choice error using the 13 lottery choices in Part I. Given a lottery $L = (x_i, p_i)_{i=1}^n$, the expected utility is

-Note that $\rho$ is the coefficient of relative risk aversion and $\omega = 0.01$ is a small wealth offset that ensures the utility function is defined at zero payoffs.
+and $\rho$ is the coefficient of relative risk aversion, $w = 0.01$ is a small wealth offset that ensures the utility function is defined at zero payoffs.
 For a lottery pair $(A,B)$, the probability of lottery $A$ being chosen by the agent with CRRA parameter $\rho$ is thus

-where $\mu \geq 0$ is a precision (inverse noise) parameter.
+where $\mu \geq 0$ is a precision parameter.
 As $\mu \to \infty$, the agent deterministically chooses the higher-EU lottery.
 As $\mu \to 0$, their choices approach uniform random choice.

 For each subject, we observe 13 choices in Part I and use maximum likelihood to estimate their individual $(\rho, \mu)$.
 The log-likelihood is